holochain/docs-pages/src/tutorials/coreconcepts/hello_gui.md

 The `id="output"` is what we will use to update this element from a JavaScript function.

-Add the following lines below you `hello` function.
+Add the following lines below your `hello` function.

 Add an `show_output` function that takes the result: